CANDY-LINE/node-red-contrib-generic-ble/README.md

 Chosoe one of the listed devices and then click `Apply` to populate `Local Name`, `MAC` and `UUID` input text boxes.
 Clicking `Apply` button also triggers GATT characteristics discovery as well.

-The following picure shows the `Apply` button clicking result. `GATT Characteristics` has a characteristic list of the selected device.
-When you see `(not available)` message in the box, check if the device is NOT sleeping (a sleeping device fails to respond to connect request) and click `Apply` again.
+The following picure shows the `Apply` button clicking results. `GATT Characteristics` has a characteristic list of the selected device.
+When you see `(not available)` message in the box, check if the device is NOT sleeping (a sleeping device fails to respond to a connect request) and click `Apply` again.

 `GATT Characteristics` must be populated as the node uses the list to verify if a given characteristic UUID is valid on performing `Read`, `Write` and `Subscribe` requests.

-Click `Add` (`3`) to save the information when everything is ok.
+Click `Add` (`3`) to save the information when everything is OK.

 ![ble config node](images/ble4.png)

-OK.
 Now back to `Generic BLE out` node.
 Click `Done` (`4`) to finish the `Generic BLE out` node settings.

-You can import an example flow from the menu icon(`三`) > Import > Examples > node-red-contrib-generic-ble > 01-read-write.

 ![ble config node](images/ble5.png)

+You can also import an example flow from the menu icon(`三`) > Import > Examples > node-red-contrib-generic-ble > 01-read-write for learning more about this node.

 ## How to translate gatttool command into flow